juliocesarscheidt/aws-batch-project/README.md

-# AWS Batch Jobs with ECS containers and EC2 based
+# AWS Batch Jobs with ECS containers on EC2 basis

 ## Instructions